 The ‘collapse’ of memory I use as a metaphor for the collapse of the certainties of the past by a media that can paradoxically create and recreate an apparently certain past through their command of visual images, which are both part of the landscape of modern life and the very essence of human memory.
 Thus, although the individual remains (or appears as) the real, authentic or original holder of memory, there can be no doubt that remembering is a process that today is increasingly media-afflicted (110).

-John Naccarato, Holy Cow Television, The Obscure Objects of Desire and the Rise of the Technological Chimera: Towards Death and the Other Exhibit, video clip, AXENEO7 and DAIMON, Gatineau, QC, August 29th to September 4th, 2010.
+John Naccarato, Holy Cow Television, The Obscure Objects of Desire and the Rise of the Technological Chimera, video clip, AXENEO7, Gatineau, QC, August 29th to September 4th, 2010.

 Further Related Reading & Articles: